2GO Travel: Livery history

 M/V St. "Therese of the Child Jesus" painted on the 2019 livery.

 2GO revised its livery during this time to a much cleaner and simpler design.
-Although similar to its previous livery with the ships featuring an all-white livery dominating the hull and the superstructure, this time the funnel which is previously painted with magenta, is now painted in white.
-The "2GO Travel" branding which is previously seen on the hull was revised to feature only the word "2GO" and is now painted also to the funnel.
-The large letter "G" at the bow was removed making the livery much simpler.
-The waterline and the deck retained their original colors.
+Although similar to its previous livery with the ships featuring an all-white livery dominating the hull and the superstructure, the funnel, which was previously painted magenta, is now painted in white.
+The "2GO Travel" branding which was previously seen on the hull was revised to feature only the word "2GO" and is now also painted on the funnel.
+The large letter "G" at the bow was removed, making the livery much simpler.
+The waterline and the deck retain their original colors.

-In 2023, a new version of this livery was unveiled, it is still identical with the old livery except for the addition of a large wave-like figure in the bow and stern mimicking the 2021 livery used by the newer 2GO ships.
+In 2023, a new version of this livery was unveiled; it is identical to the old livery except for the addition of a large wave-like figure on the bow and stern mimicking the 2021 livery used by the newer 2GO ships.
 It was applied on the S Series vessels of 2GO.

-This livery is currently used on all of The S Series vessels.
+This livery is currently used on all of the S Series vessels.